Japanese Language & Culture

 - Demonstrate—through the application and interview process—flexibility and maturity.

-- No previous language experience required.
+- No previous language experience is required but self-study is strongly encouraged.

 For more information, refer to our detailed GAP eligibility criteria.